|

 scientists began to study and further understand the

 chemicals in tobacco and its harmful health effects.
+It wasnt until

 the 1900s that cigarettes were made and sold as